 Wind can both damage crops and dry them out.
 Is there adequate protection such as a building, fence, or other structure nearby?
 If not, adjust your plans appropriately.
 Vegetable gardens need plenty of water to thrive as well.
-Is your garden going to be placed near an ample water source?
+Is your garden going to be placed near an ample and convenient water source?

 Improving Your Soil in a Beginner Vegetable Garden

 Another very important consideration before you begin is the condition of your soil.
 Without proper soil preparations, your garden will have difficulty thriving.
 Fall is typically the best time to prepare for your vegetable garden.
 Clear the area of weeds and other debris, such as rocks, sticks, etc., and rake the surface smooth.
 Work the soil with a tiller or other appropriate garden tool.
-For more than one bed, work one bed at a time.
+If you have more than one bed, work one bed at a time.

 Organic matter within the soil is vital for healthy vegetable gardens.
 If your soil does not contain sufficient amounts of organic material, then you will have to work some into it using compost or manure.
 Compost helps improve texture, fertility, and drainage of the soil.
 There are resources widely available with more information about composting.